mhered/Ponencias_ROSConES_2025/README.md

 Original contributions (code, notes, etc) are provided for educational and community use under an open-source license.
 External resources quoted or linked from the repo are subject to their own licensing terms.

-Special thanks to the ROS 2 and LeRobot communities, and to everyone contributing to accessible, open robotics.
+Special thanks to the [ROS2](https://www.ros.org/) and [LeRobot](https://huggingface.co/lerobot) communities, and to everyone contributing to accessible, open robotics.